-• Have a set of items with weight wi, capacity C. (No value!)

-- Want our knapsack as "full as possible" - Equivalent to classic knapsack with $v_i = w_i$ for each item; this is still NP-hard
+- Have a set of items with weight w_i , capacity C. (No value!) - Goal: pick the subset of items with maximum total weight, subject to the total weight being ≤ C - Want our knapsack as "full as possible" - Equivalent to classic knapsack with $v_i = w_i$ for each item; this is still NP-hard